HypeCheck

 Red Flags to Watch For

-• High doses of green tea extract have been linked to liver toxicity in other literature — none of the provided studies specifically assessed liver safety at length
+• High-dose GTE supplements have been linked to liver toxicity in other literature — the provided studies do not assess hepatotoxicity in humans at supplemental doses

 Products Containing Green Tea Extract